 This amazing road has been used as the northern King’s Road, closer to the Winterfell and further to the King’s Landing.
 You will absolutely remember this road during Ned Stark’s journey south to the capital.

-Breathtaking natural beauty of this area is what everyone should pay a visit to.
-The green hills combined with the amazing weather, makes it a pleasant landscape.
+The breathtaking natural beauty of this area is what everyone should pay a visit to.
+The green hills combined with the amazing weather makes it a pleasant landscape.